 Disable Host OS NICs for TNSR¶

-In order for TNSR to control network interfaces, they must be disabled in the host OS.
-In most cases this is not necessary, as network interfaces not configured in the installer will be automatically disabled in CentOS during the installation process.
+In order for TNSR to control network interfaces they must be disabled in the host OS.
+In most cases this is not necessary as network interfaces not configured during the installation process will be automatically disabled by the installer.
 For a fresh installation of TNSR, skip ahead to Setup NICs in Dataplane.
 This section remains to explain how to change interfaces added after initial installation, or for installations which do not contain whitelisted network interfaces.

 The host management interface must remain under the control of the host operating system.
 It must not be configured as an interface to be controlled by TNSR.
 Do not disable the management interface during this step.

 Host interfaces may be configured in the TNSR CLI or in netplan.
 The safest practice is to check both places and remove configuration from either one as needed.

 To remove the host interface configuration from the TNSR CLI, remove all host route table references to the interface as well as interface configuration.

 These individual commands may fail if there is no existing configuration for the interfaces in question.